ja2-stracciatella/mod-playable-chars/README.md

 *John* and *Darrel* will be automatically added to the player's squad.
 If you don't want them, you can just dismiss them

 *Darrel* will only join if a female character is married to the Hicks.
-Make sure your female character has a path to the place where darrell is walking to.
+Make sure your female character has a path to the place where Darrel is walking to.

-*Perko* can just be recruited, but need an active player input (click on "recruit")
+*Perko* can just be recruited, but need an active player input (click on "recruit").

 *Maria*, automatically joins the squad after having met Angel.
 Like Skyrider, there's some time between the end of the quest and her joining the squad.
 After having talked to Angel, Maria will leave the leather shop and, once standing on the road, join the player's squad.
 In that time between end of quest (history log beeps) and her joining, the player can go to the strategic screen if he doesn't want Maria to join the squad.